 We squashed the myths about only being able to breastfeed in a sling when he took advantage of my being in a dress and took to a feed time while in his carrier.
 This was a magical experience for both of us, having him so close to me feeding while having both my hands-free.
 This worked for us; this made me a happy mummy.
 The above photo shows him feeding, but I do have the carrier on wrong so please do not use it as we did.
 It was the only photo I did get of us feeding in the carrier so wanted to share, with it in the right position it was just as easy to breastfeed.

 Getting him to sleep in it was no problem as I said before being close to my heart I think had a major role to play with this.
 I remember the one time having in his MyCarrier as I sorted out the garage, I didn’t want to leave him alone in the house.
 10 Minutes in and he was flat out, taking him out of it and keeping him asleep wasn’t an issue.
 I was able to easily transfer him into his Moses basket.

 As you can see from our family snaps, the MyCarrier has played a big part in our lives when it comes to being out & about.
-To me it has become a baby essential and I’m happy to recommend as so to new parents.
+To me, it has become a baby essential, and I’m happy to recommend as so to new parents.
 Being able to fall back on the convenience of grabbing the Carrier to go has been welcomed by this family.
 So many times when the baby was first born that we popped it into our Xplory Shopping Bag so if the older child (who had not long said goodbye to his pram years) got tired, we could put him in the Xplory and baby into his Carrier enabling us to get from A to B quicker.

-Since we got our MyCarrier, Stokke have released Purple to add to it’s collection of colours.
+Since we got our MyCarrier, Stokke has released Purple to add to it’s collection of colours.
 Allowing you to choose from Purple, Brown, Dark Navy or Red.
 Match it up to your Stokke Stroller or mix & match like we did.
 I love rocking out our red MyCarrier alongside our purple Xplory.